pennsylvaniaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 On the other hand, searches involving the Criminal Courts of Common Pleas Docket Tool, Magisterial District Courts Docket Tool or Philadelphia Municipal Court Docket Tool allows the requestor conduct searches using a range of criteria such as the docket number, organization, OTN, SID, parcel, and police incident/complaint number.

 Publicly available records are accessible from some third-party websites.
-These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
+Operating independently without ties to any state government body, such platforms offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
 To find a record using the search engines on these sites, interested parties must provide:

 • The name of someone involved, providing it is not a juvenile